playfulprogramming/playfulprogramming/content/blog/angular-components-control-value-accessor/index.md

 # Example {#code-demo}

-It's hard for us to talk about the potential advantages to a component without having actually taken a look at it.
+It's hard for us to talk about the potential advantages to a component without taking a look at it.
 Let's start with this component, just for fun.

 It'll allow you to type in data, have a header label (as opposed to a floating label, [which is notoriously bad for A11Y](https://www.matsuko.ca/blog/stop-using-material-design-text-fields/)), and even present a fun message when "Unicorns" is typed in.